What’s the cost of insurance for an old house?

 • Whether your house is occupied

 Empty houses pose a greater risk to insurance providers.
-If you need to leave your property unoccupied for more than 30 days, you may need to pay extra for your insurance, or risk your cover being invalidated.
+If you need to leave your property unoccupied for more than 30 days, you might need to pay extra for your insurance or risk your cover being invalidated.

-How can I reduce the cost of insuring a period property?
+How can I reduce the cost of period property home insurance?

-Although home insurance for a period property may cost more than it would for a new build, there are still ways to cut the cost of your home insurance.
-For example you could:
+Although home insurance for a period property may cost more than it would for a new build, there are still ways to help cut the cost of your home insurance.
+For example, you could:

 Improve your security